 Ancient Predators in a Modern World

-This newest addition to our fleet of traveling exhibitions examines the long and complex history of crocodilians, their influence in human cultures, and their precarious future in a world dominated by people.
+This exhibition examines the long and complex history of crocodilians, their influence in human cultures, and their precarious future in a world dominated by people.
 Cutting-edge science, live animals, and interactive components emphasize the importance of preserving these elegant predators.

 Crocs have flourished for more than 200 million years, and the group once included a rich diversity of specialized forms from galloping land predators and jumping insect eaters to pug-nosed herbivores and dolphin-like pelagic hunters.
 All modern crocodilians are built for life at the water’s edge.
 These stealthy aquatic predators have rugged bodies, keen senses, and incredible strength.
 But crocs are more than just brutes, they lead intricate social lives.
 They communicate with a range of pips, grunts, hisses, bellows, and subtle changes in body posture.
 They battle over territories, engage in lengthy courtship rituals, and provide their young with tender parental care.
 Living crocodilians range from diminutive forest dwellers to behemoths that eat wildebeests, buffaloes, and occasionally people.
 In a human-dominated world, the future of crocodilians depends upon our willingness to share space with large predators.